-The Town of Pincher Creek FCSS manages the FCSS funding programs for the town, the Municipal District of Pincher Creek #9 and the Village of Cowley and collaborates with agencies and the community to better understand the magnitude of social issues and how best to respond to them.
+The Town of Pincher Creek FCSS manages the FCSS funding programs for the Town, the Municipal District of Pincher Creek #9, and the Village of Cowley.
+The Town also collaborates with agencies and the community to better understand the magnitude of social issues and how best to respond to them.

-The FCSS Board of Directors, with representation from each of the Town of Pincher Creek, Municipal District of Pincher Creek and Cowley and four members at large from the community, reviews funding requests from social agencies and selects projects for funding.
+The FCSS Board of Directors, with representation from the Town of Pincher Creek, Municipal District of Pincher Creek, Cowley, and four members at large from the community, reviews funding requests from social agencies and selects projects for funding.